 (Adapted from the Code of Ethics of the Education Profession in Florida and Principles of Professional Conduct for the Education Profession in Florida)

-e.
-Shall not intentionally violate or deny a student's legal rights..
+- f.
+Shall not intentionally violate or deny a student's legal rights.

-f.
-Shall not harass or discriminate against any student on the basis of race, color, religion, sex, age, national or ethnic origin, political beliefs, marital status, handicapping condition, sexual orientation, or social and family background and shall make reasonable effort to assure that each student is protected from harassment or discrimination.
+- g.
+Shall not harass or discriminate against any student on the basis of race, color, religion, sex, age, national or ethnic origin, political beliefs, marital status, handicapping condition, sexual orientation, or social and family background and shall make reasonable effort to assure that each student is protected from harassment or discrimination. .

 Reporting Misconduct by Instructional Personnel and Administrators

-All employees and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
+All employees, educational support employees, and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
 Examples of misconduct include obscene language, drug and alcohol use, disparaging comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical aggression, and accepting or offering favors.
 Reports of misconduct of employees should be made in writing to

-Legally sufficient allegations of misconduct by Florida certified educators will be reported to the Office of Professional Practices Services.
-Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted on the employee bulletin board near the staff sign-in computer and on our Web site.
+- Legally sufficient allegations of misconduct by Florida certified educators will be reported to the Office of Professional Practices Services.
+Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted on the employee bulletin board near the staff sign-in computer and on our Website at Click here

 Ibn Seena Academy admits students of any race, gender or religion to all the rights, privileges, programs, and activities generally accorded or made available to its students and does not discriminate on the basis of race, gender or religion in administration of its educational policies, admissions, programs.